-Today I am starting a series on the behind the scenes of my blogging journey.
-Although it hasn’t been a very long one, I hope it is the start to many more years.
+I thought it would be fun and hopefully helpful to write some articles covering the behind-the-scenes of our blogging journey.
+Although it hasn’t been a very long one yet, I hope it is the start to many more years.

 I will be writing about many topics anywhere from where it all started to where we go from here.
 I may even pull Henry along for an article or two so we can see his insight into things.
 He seriously is the brains behind the tech and researching side of things.
 I don’t know what I would do without him!

 My main reason for writing this is to encourage others to take a step of faith and go for your dreams.
 It’s not going to be easy and it may get lonely, but keep in mind you don’t get anywhere without stepping out of your comfort zone and working hard!

 As a caveat, I want to say when I talk numbers or money, it is not to brag or toot my own horn.
 If I share something, I’m doing it because I think it is encouraging and will add value to you, the reader.

 I have been meaning to start this series for a couple of weeks now, but thought, who would want to read about my day or my life.
 Then it hit me, I was that person several months ago that was reading an article wrote by Sarah at Life On Virginia Street and was soaking up every word of an article she had written about a day in the life of a blogger.
 I was fascinated with what she did, how she had grown, and exactly how she was doing it.

 After thinking about this and how inspired I was after reading her blog, I felt it was time to write about me and our journey so far.
 This series of articles will also answer any questions I get from many of our followers.

 A Blogging Background